EasyCorp/EasyAdminBundle/doc/book/complex-dynamic-backends.rst

         protected function deleteAction();
         // special Ajax-based action used to get the results for the autocomplete form field protected function autocompleteAction();
+        // useful to add/modify/remove the parameters passed to the Twig template protected function renderTemplate();
     }

 The rest of the available methods are specific for each action: